 It’s also very important to avoid overloading your learners with content.
 PowerPoint often involves lots of text and information on each slide.
 This is a big turn-off if you’re trying to keep your learner’s attention.

 Going from PowerPoint to e-learning

-In fact, while training with PowerPoint can often feel like a boring, passive experience for learners, acquiring knowledge through interactive e-learning software is usually perceived as much more fun and engaging.
-That’s exactly the kind of learning experience that you want to provide to ensure your learners get the most out of the training experience.
+Modern e-learning platforms like Easygenerator offer these options.
+They make the learning process engaging and effective.
+While training with PowerPoint can often feel like a passive experience for learners, acquiring knowledge through interactive e-learning software is usually perceived as much more fun and engaging.
+That’s precisely the kind of learning experience that you want to provide to ensure your learners get the most out of the training experience.

 The key to shedding old PowerPoint habits is to create courses in the right order.
-The correct order for writing any e-learning course, whether you’re using Easygenerator or another authoring tool, should be as follows:
+The correct order for writing any e-learning course, whether you’re using Easygenerator or want to convert PowerPoint for e-learning, should be as follows:

 - Define your learning objectives

 Before you sit down and start writing pages of text about the training topic, focus on what you want to achieve.
 Ask yourself: what new knowledge or skills should the learner acquire by taking this e-learning course?
 Be as specific and realistic about the objectives as possible.
 The more precise, the better.

 If you’re having a hard time coming up with clear learning objectives, read the tips in our article about how to use learning objectives.
 The Easygenerator Learning Objective Maker will also help you define clear, high-impact learning objectives, based on Bloom’s Taxonomy.